wcasper/math180fall2025/syllabus.md

 **Email:** wcasper@fullerton.edu

 **Office hourse:** TBA.
-Additional office hours are always available by request.
+Additional office hours may be available by request.

-**Course website:** the main course website will be <a target="_parent" href="https://wcasper.github.io/math350spring2024">Github Pages site (link)</a>, but we will also use the Canvas website (Fall 2025 MATH 180-05 19502) for submitting assignments and maintaining grades
+**Course website:** the main course website will be <a target="_parent" href="https://wcasper.github.io/math180fall2025">Github Pages site (link)</a>, but we will also use the Canvas website (Fall 2025 MATH 180-05 19502) for submitting assignments and maintaining grades

 ## Course meeting information
 * Section: 05